What Biden is likely to address in his State of the Union speech

 Gun violence and gun control

 In the wake of another spate of mass shootings, the president is likely to bring up gun violence and gun control in his address.
 Mr. Biden has repeatedly urged Congress to pass an assault weapons ban, something Congress was unable to do even when Democrats controlled both chambers.
-Still, the president is bound to press Congress for more action.
+Still, the president is pushing Congress for more action.

+Democratic Sen. Dianne Feinstein of California introduced an assault weapons ban this week.

+"I am asking you all to send that to my desk as quickly as you you can," Mr. Biden told Democratic leaders during a White House meeting Tuesday.

 What he probably won't mention: